 Detecting Heart Murmurs / Heart Disease in Dogs

 Heart disease may not show up or be detected until it has reached a point where your dog experiences heart failure, collapse, or even sudden death.
-Your veterinarian can certainly check your dog out for heart murmurs by using a stethoscope.
+Your veterinarian can certainly check your dog out for heart murmurs by using a stethoscope, like ones you can find on beststethoscopeguide.com.
 However, as the dog owner, your responsibility is to be on alert for certain signs such as difficulty in breathing, coughing, intolerance to exercise, or a swollen abdomen (caused by fluid retention).

 In D.J.
 Thompson's: A practitioner's approach to canine cardiology, the guidance on detection and treatment of canine heart murmur says: